 BWP's only material tier 1 supplier for these properties is, in most operational instances, the property management company.

-During the year, BWP engaged a new property management company (replacing an existing one).
-The engagement contract set out BWP's expectations for reporting to BWP on how the company manages the modern slavery risk of its suppliers.
+The property management contract sets out BWP's expectations for reporting to BWP on how the company manages the modern slavery risk of its suppliers.